conjurdemos/cdemo/README.md

     2. Pull password script checksf or identity file first.
 If unavailable then it runs the identity script first.
     3. Move functions from each api script into the utils.sh and reduce what each script is doing.
 * Replace AWX with Ansible Tower
-* Add summon to the set up installation script on the host machine.
-    1. Generate an identity for the machine